 MONITORING – The process of tracking real performance and comparing it to organizational goals and deadlines.
 While mitigation activities minimize the impact/likelihoods of risks, monitoring activities analyze the effectiveness and relevance of those mitigation activities in order to ensure resources are being allocated appropriately.

 ORSA – Own Risk and Solvency Assessment.
 This is one component of an initiative driven by the National Association of Insurance Commissioners (NAIC).
 Now-required ORSA reports are intended to stimulate effective ERM practices for all insurers.
-For more information about ORSA, read our free eBook, ORSA Compliance – 5 Steps You Need to Take in 2015.
+For more information about ORSA, read our free eBook, ORSA Compliance: 5 Steps You Need to Take.

-RIMS – The Risk Management Society.
+RIMS – The Risk Management and Insurance Society.
 RIMS is a not-for-profit organization whose purpose is to disseminate and improve the effectiveness of risk management practices.
-LogicManager has been a proud supporter of RIMS for more than ten years.
+LogicManager has been a proud supporter of RIMS since 2006 when CEO Steven Minsky authored and donated the RIMS Risk Maturity Model to the organization.
 You can view the RIMS website here.

 RISK IDENTIFICATION – The process of determining which risks are relevant to the organization.
 LogicManager customers have access to a pre-built, fully customizable risk library that facilitates this process.

 ROOT CAUSE – Simply put, root cause is the reason an event occurs.
-We identify the root causes of risks, not the symptoms, so that we can target mitigation activities in a way that neutralizes risks and prevents them from reemerging in the future.
+Our Risk Library is structured to identify the root causes of risks, not the symptoms, so that we can target mitigation activities in a way that neutralizes risks and prevents them from re-emerging in the future.
 For more information about root cause, read our best-practice article, “Risk Identification: Root Cause.”

 SAAS – Software-as-a-Service.
 SaaS solutions don’t require on-site installations, they never become obsolete (because they’re constantly being updated), are less expensive than traditional solutions, and have a transparent fee structure.

-TESTING – The simplest type of MONITORING activity, testing, allows a system user to determine whether mitigation activities succeeded or not.
+TESTING – A MONITORING activity that allows a user to determine whether mitigation activities succeeded or not.
 Usually, testing takes the form of Pass/Fail or Effective/Non-Effective evaluations.

-VELOCITY – A fourth risk parameter (the other three being IMPACT, LIKELIHOOD, and ASSURANCE).
+VELOCITY – A fourth dimension of risk that can be assessed (the other three being IMPACT, LIKELIHOOD, and ASSURANCE).
 Velocity measures both how quickly the effects of a risk will be felt after it occurs and the expected duration of those effects.
-Typically, we don’t see customers assessing risks based on velocity, but the system does support that functionality.